-11 Based on your responses to questions 9 and 10, do you think it will be challenging to get Louisiana citizens to vote for a policy to help combat climate change?
+Based on your responses to questions 9 and 10, do you think it will be challenging to get Louisiana citizens to support a policy to help reduce climate change?
 Why or why not?
-10 What percentage of Louisiana citizens believe global warming is caused mostly by human activities?
-What percentage of Louisiana citizens believe global warming is happening?

-- You have been thinking a lot about what type of climate change policy to propose and you have narrowed it down to three options: - a.
+You have been thinking a lot about what type of climate change policy to propose and you have narrowed it down to three options:

+- a.
 Fund (pay for) research into renewable energy sources - b.
 Require schools to teach about climate change - c.
-Stop expansion of offshore drilling for oil and natural gas off the U.S. coast (In other words, ban drilling for oil and natural gas in the seas off of the U.S. coast).
+Stop expansion of offshore drilling for oil and natural gas off the U.S. coast (In other words, ban drilling for oil and natural gas in the seas off the U.S. coast).

 Based on the data from the Yale Climate Opinion Maps, which of these three policies do you think Louisiana citizens would support the most and why?
 Make sure to use specific data to support your choice.
-(Hint: Check out the "Select Question" function to see how Louisianians feel about each of the climate change policies).
+(Hint: Check out the "Select Question" function to see how Louisianians feel about each of these policies).

-13 Now that you have decided which policy you would like to pass, how will you convince Louisiana citizens to vote for it?
+Now that you have decided which policy you would like to pass, how will you convince Louisiana citizens to support it?
 What will you say to them?
 How will you communicate with them (i.e. TV ads, social media, flyers, etc.)?

-14 In the box below, draw/represent your answer to question 13.
+In the box below, draw/represent your answer to question 13.
 For example, if you're going to make a billboard, draw what it will look like.
 If you are going to use social media to get people to vote for your policy, write a tweet, design an Instagram post, or storyboard a TikTok.

-15 Reflection: Do you think that the Yale Climate Opinion Maps tool is an effective way to show how people think about climate change across America?
+Reflection: Do you think that the Yale Climate Opinion Maps tool is an effective way to show how people think about climate change across America?
 Why or why not?
-Do you think there is a better way to convey this information (i.e. video, book, article, etc.)? think there is a better way to convey this information (i.e. video, book, article, etc.)?
+Do you think there is a better way to convey this information (e.g., a video, book, article, etc.)?

-16 Which of the three policies do you think that the people of your own state would support the most and why?
+Which of the three policies do you think that the people of your own state would support the most and why?